 - Reconciliation against bank statements at least monthly.

-- Surety bond or self-insurance arrangement equal to 110% of the maximum aggregate trust balance.
+- A surety bond or self-insurance arrangement sufficient to cover the maximum aggregate trust balance.

 - Immediate notification to the HFC (Tennessee Health Facilities Commission) and the Long-Term Care Ombudsman of any suspected misappropriation.